Press Play: ‘Queer Eye’ Heads To Japan, Lupita Nyong’o Talks Beyoncé Shout-Out, And More

-A special 4-episode season of Queer Eye is all set to hit Netflix next month!
-The Fab 5 will be joined by model and actress Kiko Mizuhara, as they hit Japan to connect cultures and transform lives.
-“I cannot wait to roll up our gorgeous little gay sleeves and get this ball rolling,” Jonathan Van Ness comments in the trailer above.
+A special 4-episode season of Queer Eye is all set to hit netflix next month! the fab 5 will be joined by model and actress kiko mizuhara, as they hit japan to connect cultures and transform lives. “i cannot wait to roll up our gorgeous little gay sleeves and get this ball rolling,” Jonathan Van Ness comments in the trailer above.

 Check out the sneak peek of Queer Eye: We’re In Japan and stay tuned for a full season of the hit show coming in 2020.

-In case you didn’t know, Lupita Nyong’o has all kinds of skills — she can even rap.
-The actress hit up The Tonight Show Starring Jimmy Fallon and her alter-ego Troublemaker came through to bust a rhyme.
-Lupita also talked about what it was like to be name-dropped by Beyoncé on Lion King: The Gift track “Brown Skin Girl.”
+In case you didn’t know, lupita nyong’o has all kinds of skills — she can even rap. the actress hit up the tonight show starring jimmy fallon and her alter-ego troublemaker came through to bust a rhyme. lupita also talked about what it was like to be name-dropped by Beyoncé on Lion King: The Gift track “Brown Skin Girl.”

 ALSO READ: This Is Why Rihanna And Lupita Need To Join Forces